apache/opendal/examples/rust/01-init-operator/README.md

 > `use opendal::Result;`

-imports opendal's `Result` which will shadows rust built-in result.
+imports opendal's `Result` which will shadows Rust built-in result.

 > `fn main() -> Result<()>`

-The way that rust to declare returning types of a function.
+The way that Rust to declare returning types of a function.
 This case means `main` will return a `Result` which holds `()`.

 > `()`